GregHarris90/Weather-App/README.md

 - The searched city will be added to a list of search history below the search bar.

-- In the main sextion of the page information about the city will be displayed.
+- In the main section of the page information about the city will be displayed.

 - Showing City/Date, Temperature, Humidity, Wind Speed, and UV Index.